GormBruunAndresen/PyMAA/docs/what_is_maa/the_maa_island.md

 ---
-title: Analogy: The MAA island
+title: Analogy - The MAA island
 layout: default
 parent: What is MAA?
 ---